Taking Lives (film): Critical response

 The film has received mostly poor reviews; Rotten Tomatoes gives the film a score of 22% based on reviews from 157 critics.
 The site's consensus states: "A stylish, but predictable thriller where the only thrills are offered by the sensuous Angelina Jolie."

-Film critic Roger Ebert gave it three out of four stars, describing it as "an effective thriller, on its modest but stylish level".
-Total Film, a UK film magazine, gave it two stars out of five with the verdict: "Starting off well but rapidly losing its way, Taking Lives is more serial-killer flick than serial killer -- we've been fed this mush a thousand times."
+Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.